 So, it’s not so much a question of whether the rules apply, but of how to apply them.

 Out of this need for clarity and consensus, the Tallinn Manual was born.

 Both the original manual and the updated manual ‘Tallinn 2.0’ have helped clarify the legal framework for cyber operations.

 Let me please note that the Dutch Government is very grateful for the work done by Professor Mike Schmitt, Ms. Liss Vihul and the international group of experts.

 The Netherlands actively supports the work of the Cooperative Cyber Defence Centre of Excellence in Tallinn.

-And we are proud that two members of Dutch academia participated in the Tallinn Manual 2.0 process.
+And we are proud that 2 members of Dutch academia participated in the Tallinn Manual 2.0 process.